danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 We also need to **add a security label for the anonymized resources** in FHIR-Tool-for-Anonymization to distinguish them from other regular resources.
 This solution needs further discussion with FHIR Server team.

-Example of security label in anonymized resources:
+Example of security labels in anonymized resources:
 ```json
 {
   "resourceType": "Endpoint",